Home

 Image result for indian cedar canoe

-Longhouses and huts cover us in the cold
+Longhouses and huts cover us, the bold

 And families who harvest the treasures there in